 Program services are initiated upon receiving a report of a suspected or diagnosed case of a disease classified as a “Reportable Communicable Disease” or “Notifiable Condition.”
-Health care providers, hospitals, laboratories, schools, daycares, and others are required to report patients or individuals who have (or are suspected of having) a notifiable condition (Chapter 97, Title 25, Texas Administrative Code).
+Healthcare providers, hospitals, laboratories, schools, daycares, and others must report patients or individuals who have (or are suspected of having) a notifiable condition (Chapter 97, Title 25, Texas Administrative Code).

-Diseases are reportable to both the Wichita Falls–Wichita County Public Health District and the Texas Department of State Health Service (DSHS).
-Reports must be submitted within the mandated time-frames.
-Remember, physicians and laboratories are both responsible for these notifications and should report conditions without regard to it being reported by another agency.
+Diseases are reportable to the Wichita Falls–Wichita County Public Health District and the Texas Department of State Health Service (DSHS).
+Reports must be submitted within the mandated time frames.
+Remember, physicians and laboratories are responsible for these notifications and should report conditions without regard to them being reported by another agency.

 Click here to view Notifiable Conditions and when they must be reported.
-Zika Travel Updates This year, the CDC is making it possible to get Zika travel updates on the go and ensure that you stay safe before, during, and after your trip.
+Zika Travel Updates This year, the CDC is enabling Zika travel updates on the go and ensuring you stay safe before, during, and after your trip.
 Text PLAN to 855-255-5606.
 For more information on Zika and travel, visit cdc.gov/travel

 The services provided by the Wichita Falls–Wichita County Public Health District include:

 Communicable disease identification,

 Follow-up of contacts residing in Wichita County considered “at risk.”